TylerCGray/Data-Analysis-Portfolio/README.md

 Data Analytics Repository

-This repository contains data analysis projects and code for various datasets.
+This repository contains data analysis projects and SQL queries used with various datasets.

-Projects
+**Projects**

 Project 1: SQL statements used to analyze customer order data
 - CSV files that were used as the database tables referenced